Carnivorous Plants Web Site

 Japan

 In 1972, a publication called Carnivorous Plant Newsletter (CPN) was formed in the United States by D. E. Schnell and J. A. Mazrimas, serving as a place for sharing knowledge and news of carnivorous plants among botanists/hobbyists.
-I benefited from CPNers directly and personally as well as indirectly through their newsletters in the course of preparing the photographs presented in this volume.
-CPN has since evolved into a truly international organization called International Carnivorous Plant Society (ICPS).
+I benefited from CPNers directly and personally as well as indirectly through their newsletters in the course of preparing the photographs presented in this site.
+CPN has since evolved into a truly international organization called the International Carnivorous Plant Society (ICPS).
 In recent years ICPS has become actively engaged in conservation efforts.
 Their address is:

 ICPS Inc.